 - warm water for softening rice paper

-- 10 small leaves boston or butter lettuce
+- 10 small leaves Boston, Butter, or Bibb lettuce

 - fresh basil, about two leaves per roll.

 - 10 green onions, ends trimmed, most of dark green part cut off, sliced vertically down the middle so you have two long strips of the light green part.